skepticaldude/devops-engineering-lab/README.md

-# DevOps-learning
+# DevOps, SRE, Cloud Documentation
-this is me documenting my DevOps journey here on github
+this is me documenting my DevOps, SRE and cloud journey here on github
 ### Goal
 Document DevOps projects and progress.